nexmo-se/voice-to-ai-engines/README.md

 https://yyyyyyyy.ngrok.xxx/answer</br>
 https://yyyyyyyy.ngrok.xxx/event</br>
 - Click on [Generate public and private key] if you did not yet create or want new ones, save the private key file in this application folder as .private.key (leading dot in the file name).</br>

+- Make sure a value is selected in the dropdown under **Region**
+_Note: There is no need to set a region in the application code itself_

 - Click on [Generate new application] if you've just created the application.</br></br>

-**IMPORTANT**: If you already had an existing application and just created a new key set, do not forget to click on [Save changes] at the bottom of the screen.</br></br>
+**IMPORTANT**: If you already have an existing application and just changed some parameter values including created a new public and private key set, do not forget to click on [Save changes] at the bottom of the screen.</br></br>

 - Link a phone number to this application if none has been linked to the application.</br>